damir-manapov/analysis-neptune.ai/README.md

 ## Possible Approaches

 I assess that our expertise in backend development is stronger than in UI, so one possible approach is to create a simple mock that mimics Neptune's backend API and start developing the UI first.
 Different features can then be disabled via feature flags during real backend development.
-This way, we start with the riskiest part for us — the UI—and then gradually develop the backend, enabling feature flags as relevant backend components are completed.
+This way, we start with the riskiest part for us — the UI — and then gradually develop the backend, enabling feature flags as relevant backend components are completed.

 # Positioning